An easy elevated recipe for pappardelle pasta in a savory roasted red pepper sauce.

 - Transfer the almond mixture to a food processor or blender.
 Add the cheese and 2 tablespoons of the pasta water.
 Process until a smooth sauce forms.
 Add more water, drop by drop, if needed to get a thick, saucy consistency.

 - Put the pasta in a large serving bowl and pour the sauce over.
 Gently toss until the strands are coated in the sauce.
-Sprinkle with some Pecorino cheese and the basil leaves and serve.
+Sprinkle with additional Pecorino cheese and the basil leaves and serve.
 Buon appetito!

 * To roast red peppers: Roast the peppers on a grill, stovetop gas burner or under the broiler until blackened all over.
 Cool, then peel and remove the stem and seeds.